lafka/vestige/README.md

 # Vestige

+**Deprecated**: It works, but needs alot more love to become usable.
+Shell scripts FTW!

 Vestige builds shit.
 It's core purpose is to take a copy of a repository, run some command in the copy and return a `OK/NOT-OK` status;
 maybe with some logs.